mcdonc/djangocon2012-pyramid-talk/presentation.rst

 - Built for extensibility and for composition of larger systems.

 ..

-Pyramid is maybe 10K LOC, of which maybe 4K is a configuration system that allows for composing larger systems from smaller ones.
+- Maybe 10K LOC, of which maybe 4K is a configuration system that allows for composing larger systems from smaller ones.

+..

 - Something like Pyramid could be used to build something like Django.